elasticpath/mvnmin/README.md

 There a a few exceptions:
 * `-T` the number of threads argument, is passed through to maven, unless the a synthetic reactor has the `single-thread` attribute set to `true`
 * `-pl` the project list argument is hijacked by `mvnmin`, and the processed version of `-pl` is passed to maven instead.
+* `-f`/`--files` this option is reserved by mvnmin and must not be provided.  mvnmin will exit with an error message if provided.

 ## Environment Variables

 The following environment variables alter `mvnmin`s behaviour.